jodenrey/tiktok-automation/README.md

-# ReelFarm — AI TikTok Slideshow Automation
+# AI TikTok Slideshow Automation

 A full-stack AI-powered platform that auto-generates and publishes TikTok slideshows on a schedule.